-I am currently using a Cannon Powershot camera, though it’s a small point-and-shoot camera and some people at a photography meet up I used to attend laughed about it. 🙂 Now that smartphones can pretty much replace a camera, my more recent pictures from this year are taken with an iPhone SE that came free with a plan from Best Buy.
+I am currently using a Cannon Powershot camera, though it’s a small point-and-shoot camera and some people at a photography meet up I used to attend laughed about it. 🙂 Actually, now that smartphones can pretty much replace a camera, my more recent pictures from this year (2018) are taken with an iPhone SE that came free with a plan from Best Buy.

 I am Toronto born and raised, at the tail-end of the 60s.
 It was a much different time.
 I now have a passion for preserving the beautiful and relatively balanced Canada, I once knew and loved.

 After university I lived abroad for 5 years and travelled to 12 countries during that time.
 The intensity of this travel experience left me disoriented.
 In my late 20s I chose to leave my job at an airline to go “save the world” by pursuing Environmental Studies.
 After much thought about world problems (social, environmental, economic), I came to the conclusion that fostering more co-operatives in Canada and around the world would be ideal.
 I feel co-ops create community, promote true democracy, encourage environmental stewardship, and are the perfect counterbalance to unchecked capitalism; they would help solve so many of the worlds problems.
 You can learn more about co-ops here: http://www.learningcentre.coop/content/what-co-operative